- Before traveling, make copies of your ID and travel documents.

 If you do decide to share hard copies instead of electronic versions, don't forget to get your paperwork back at the end of your trip.

 If your passport is lost or stolen, having a copy of it can make it easier to get a replacement from the US State Department.
+It is also a good idea to keep a passport-sized photo with you in case you need to replace a lost or stolen passport.
 If you're visiting a country that requires a visa, keep a copy of this document in a secure, digital archive.

 You never know what could happen to your luggage when you travel.
 Give yourself some peace of mind knowing that—with access to the internet—you can upload, share, and retrieve your digital documents anytime, anywhere.
 That way you'll be ready to enjoy whatever adventures lie ahead.